Azure/ResourceModules/docs/wiki/The context - CARML overview.md

 # CARML overview

-The _CARML_ platform hosts a collection of [resource modules](./Modules) with the intend to cover as many Azure resources and their child-resources as possible.
+The _CARML_ repository hosts a collection of [resource modules](./Modules) with the intend to cover as many Azure resources and their child-resources as possible.

 As such, users can use the modules as they are, alter them and or use them to deploy their environments.